mithun0003/STAIR-CASE-WIRING/README.md

 4 Wires 1/18” As per requirement
 5 P.V.C Pipe 1/4" As per requirement
 6 Wooden Board - 1 No.
-7 Round block - 1 No
+7 Round block - 1 No.

 PROCEDURE